-When there is a revolution in your vicinity, you have the choice to either stand passively on the sidelines or get involved and embrace the subsequent risk versus reward scenario.
-Most revolutions are inevitable, as is the case with the use of Big Data and Artificial Intelligence (AI) in the worlds of finance and sports betting.
+When there is a revolution in your vicinity, you have the choice to either stand passively on the sidelines or get involved and embrace the subsequent risk versus reward scenario using services like our value betting bot for Betfair exchange.
+Most revolutions are inevitable, as is the case with the use of Big Data and Artificial Intelligence’ (AI) in the worlds of finance and sports betting.

 In this case, it is perhaps better to see it as an evolution, and it has already begun.
 CB Insight’ research found that banks invested $118 billion in FinTech between 2013 and 2017.
 This seemingly towering figure is only a drop in the ocean, however.
 According to research agency, Gartner, AI will generate $2.9 trillion in business value and recover over six billion hours of worker productivity per annum by 2021.